• Skip to main content

 • 4 large tomatoes chopped

-• 1/2 cup dry white wine (sauv blanc, pinot gris) -- optional
+• 1/2 cup dry white wine sauv blanc, pinot gris - optional

-• Salt and pepper to taste
+• 1 pinch pepper to taste

 • 10-12 mussels scraped and cleaned properly

-• 8 ounces (250 g) calamari rings
+• 8 ounces calamari rings

-• 3 3/4 cups low sodium chicken broth or stock (or homemade fish stock)
+• 3 3/4 cups low sodium chicken broth or stock, or homemade fish stock

 • 1/2 cup frozen peas

-• 1 teaspoon saffron powder (or saffron threads)
+• 1 teaspoon saffron powder or saffron threads

-• 1 teaspoon paprika (sweet or smoked)
+• 1 teaspoon paprika sweet or smoked

-• 1/2 teaspoon each garlic and onion powders
+• 1/2 teaspoon garlic powder

-• 21 ounces (600 g) shrimp
+• 21 ounces shrimp

-• 2 tablespoons fresh flat leaf chopped parsley
+• 2 tablespoons fresh flat leaf parsley chopped

-• Fire roasted bell peppers (capsicum) strips
+• 1 tablespoon fire roasted bell peppers strips capsicum strips

 Instructions